Sara-Tucker/python-notes/lists.md

 <br>

-Slices do not include the last index, so if list has 3 indices, and have:<br>
+Slices do not include the last index, so if list has 3 indices, and have:
-a	b	c	d<br>
+a	b	c	d
 0	1	2	3

 list[:3] - Would print out a,b,c